mingyuyng/JSCC/README.md

 * Support multiple pilots for channel estimation
 * Added three forward methods
 * Able to test the OFDM channel in models/test_OFDM.py

+## 08/25 update

+* Fixed a bug in OFDM system
+* Modified the clipping layer
+* Modified LLR calculation for baseline
+* Added QPSK symbols as pilots
+* Added scripts to train pure GAN